jfgreen/jfgreen.uk/content/why-data-engineering.md

 having a central team who manges pipelines, many are now embedding data data engineers in product teams.

+### Being excited about data

 If you read this far, you can probably see I am optimistic about diving into all things data!
+My plan is to keep writing about data related topics on this blog, so hopefully I will have some interesting things to share in due course.

+Lets see what the next decade brings for data engineering and software development.
+Exciting times!

 [1]: https://martinfowler.com/articles/data-monolith-to-mesh.html
 [2]: https://mechanical-sympathy.blogspot.com